ExtremeTK2/ETK-2.0-Knowledge-Base/README.md

 Answer — Yes.

 **Question — Can we sell gear dropped by monsters anywhere?**
-Answer — No.
+Answer — No, but you can extract it for Giun.

 **Question — What’s the best way to make gold?**
 Answer — Sell your drops, cut your gems, sell those too.
+At level 70+ crypt, enemies drop Tainted Giun, which can be sold for 300c each at the Potion shop.

 **Question — How do I send a message in the game?**
 Answer — `'` is the default hotkey and can be changed to Enter in keybind settings.